lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 In the `render` method, prior to acquiring the swap chain image we check if the `resize` flag has been set to true.
 This can happen if presenting the  image fails.
 If it is not true, we try to acquire the image.
-If this fails, or  `resize` is `true` this will mean that we nee to handle window resizing and call the `resize` method.
+If this fails, or  `resize` is `true` this will mean that we need to handle window resizing and call the `resize` method.
 You may notice also that the `ScnRender` class now receives an instance of `EngCtx` also.

-The new `resize` method first check if the window size is equal to zero.
+The new `resize` method first checks if the window size is equal to zero.
 This will mean that the window is minimized and makes no sense in continuing.
-After that, itr resets the `resize` flag and  waits for the device to be idle, calls resize over `VkCtx` instance amd clean ups the synchronization semaphores and creates new ones.
+After that, it resets the `resize` flag and  waits for the device to be idle, calls resize over `VkCtx` instance and clean ups the synchronization semaphores and creates new ones.
 It also calls the `resize` method over `ScnRender` class.

 Let's view the changes in the `VkCtx` class: